 Direct admission to the dual-degree program (BA and MSEd)

 Students entering Hofstra as incoming freshmen may apply for direct admission to the dual-degree program.
-In order to be considered for admission, applicants must have an overall high school GPA of 3.5 and must also submit scores on a nationally-normed admission test such as the SAT, ACT, AP, or IB.
+In order to be considered for admission, applicants must have an overall high school GPA of 3.5 and must also submit scores on a nationally normed admission test (such as the SAT or ACT).
 An 1170 or better on the critical reading and mathematics sections of the SAT (or an ACT score of 25) is recommended.
 Students admitted directly to the dual-degree program as incoming first-year students will be admitted automatically to MSEd In Secondary Special Education Generalist program, provided that they attain the minimum requirements noted below.

 - Achieve an overall GPA of 3.0 and a GPA of 3.0 in Psychology courses at the time of entry into the MSEd program, or upon completion of 90 semester hours of course work toward their BA degree;

 - Personal essay outlining professional goals and objectives;

 - Interview; and

 - Fulfillment of all the undergraduate degree requirements with the exception of the s.h. and major requirements.

 Students who fall below the minimum requirements as stated above for first-year direct admission may be dropped from the direct admission dual-degree program, and lose their guaranteed slot, but may reapply to the dual-degree program as juniors, or may apply to the MSEd in Special Education program through the regular graduate admissions process upon completion of the baccalaureate degree.